-LONG TERM obligations with an original maturity of more than SHORT TERM obligations with an original maturity of no more one year than one year Investment grade Investment grade AAA F-1 Denote the lowest expectation of default risk.
+LONG TERM obligations with an original maturity of more than one year SHORT TERM obligations with an original maturity of no more than one year Investment grade Investment grade AAA F-1 Denote the lowest expectation of default risk.
 They are assigned only in cases of exceptionally strong capacity for payment of financial commitments.
-This capacity is highly unlikely to be adversely Indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature. affected by foreseeable events.
-F-2 AA Good intrinsic capacity for timely payment of Denote expectations of very low default risk.
+This capacity is highly unlikely to be adversely affected by foreseeable events.
+Indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature.
+AA F-2 Good intrinsic capacity for timely payment of Denote expectations of very low default risk.
 They indicate very strong capacity for payment of financial commitments.